-The good thing about water-based inks is that they do not contain phthalates and are water-soluble.
+One of the great things about printing with water-based inks is that your screens can be easily washed up.
 You don’t need high–grade solvents to clean the screens, just water.
-But when you leave water-based inks on the screen mesh to dry, it makes the screen especially tricky to clean.
-You’ll have to be careful not to ruin the screen and the stencil.
+However, if you do leave water-based inks on the screen mesh to dry, then it can make the screen a bit tricky to clean.
+In such cases, you’ll need to exercise greater care to not ruin the screen and the stencil.

 How do you remove the ink when it’s dried up?

 Managing screen cleaning depends on how you clean and the screen wash that you use.
 To obtain the greatest benefit from using water-based inks, the idea would be to implement work process control procedures to prevent the ink from drying-in in the first place.

 However, if your ink has dried in badly, then you may need to use a screen wash to soften the ink before removal.
 Seek out the safest, eco-friendly screen wash that you can find, or a less-caustic alternative.
 Whilst these will remove the ink, they also will protect your screen mesh and stencil as well.

 ALWAYS follow the directions for use on the container, as well as directions for waste disposal.

 Harsh solvents frequently used as screen washes include (but are not limited to) acetone, lacquer thinners, screen opener solvents or other products that may be highly toxic, caustic or both.
 For the benefit of the screen and the safety screen-printers using them, avoid toxic solvents.
 Secondly, look for safer screen wash options like Franmar® AquaWash Water–based Ink Remover, available from screenprintingsupplies.com.au.
 Your screen printing consumables supplier should be able to advise you on readily available and environmentally appropriate products.

 Here are the basics on how you can make screen cleaning more manageable:

 Prepare your screen and ensure that you have several dry rags handy.